lucas-renaudie-dev/2D-Platformer/README.md

 # 2D Platformer Unity Game

-Welcome to my first Unity Game!
+Welcome to my 2D Platformer!

-This is a 2D platformer game with enemies, traps, coins and more!
+This is a game with enemies, traps, coins and more.
+Try to beat the game on impossible mode!